Effective June 5, 2020; Most Recent Update January 12, 2021

 - Upon arriving for an appointment, clients or patients should send a text to (215) 515-2388 to notify the evaluator.
 Please do not proceed to the office suite until the evaluator has responded and indicated that you may enter.

-- Parents, guardians, and others who accompany a patient or client to an appointment will not be permitted to enter the office suite or wait in the waiting room.
+- Parents, guardians, and others who accompany a patient or client to an appointment will not be permitted to enter the office suite or wait in the waiting room (with limited exceptions for young children or those who require assistance).
 We request that these individuals wait in their cars in the parking lot or leave and return at the conclusion of the appointment.

 - Upon entering the office suite, all patients and clients will be asked to use hand sanitizer and to proceed directly to the testing room, following the signs.
 All clients and patients will be required to wear a mask at all times when in the office suite and throughout the entirety of the appointment.
 The evaluator will also be wearing a mask for the entirety of the appointment.

 - The evaluator will remain in his or her office with the door closed when the client or patient enters the office suite.
 There will be no in-person contact (e.g., handshakes).
 Live video monitors will be used to monitor those entering the office (no recordings will be made).